Corporate Governance Policy

 - In the shareholders’ meeting, every shareholder has equal rights, and can freely give opinions, suggestions or ask questions in relations to the agenda before it is voted upon.
 There will be a director and an executive of the Company in the meeting to answer questions.

 - The Company encourages voting by ballot on every agenda for transparency and verification of the voting results.

 - The Company will have an independent person help in the counting of votes on each agenda.

 - After the meeting, the Company will announce the vote results of each agenda through the SET Portal System of the Stock Exchange of Thailand and on the Company’s website.

-- The Company will produce accurate and complete, in all material matters, minutes of the meeting which includes important questions, comments and suggestions, for review by shareholders.
+- The Company will produce a minutes of meeting with material matters that are accurate and complete, and include important questions, comments and suggestions, that can be reviewed by shareholders.